 We hope you learned something new regarding this country’s death practices!

-If you want to learn more about sky burials, check out our Towers of Silence (Iran) and Celestial Burials (Tibet) articles.
+If you want to learn more about sky burials, check out our Towers of Silence (Iran), the sky burials of the Toraja (Indonesia) and Celestial Burials (Tibet) articles.
 For other examples of living with the dead you can read more on the Tribal Funeral Practices of Papua New Guinea.
 Finally, another article focusing on alternative coffins have a look at our post about Ghana.

 According to data from 2018, the average mixed death rate per 1.000 people is 5,873.
 Additionally, there are over 106 million people residing in the Philippines!
 Combining these two, we realize that the number of dead per year is of course enormous!
 The death rate of the Philippines is on the rise since 1999.